TommyScribble/feedback-popup/README.md

 # Feedback Popup
 ## This version (v2.0.4) contains breaking changes as it no longer sends using smtpjs.

 A simple to use popup for collecting feedback from users about issues with the site that they are using.
-Currently it captures a screenshot of the page the user is browsing, the users OS and browser name + versions and also a personal message from the user.
-It then sends all data to an API.
+It captures a screenshot of the user's browser, the user's OS and browser name + version, and also a message from the user.
+This is all then sent to an API, where you can do whatever you like with the information.

 More features to come!